JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change ownership of a symbolic link
+Script to change ownership if only it is used by a specific user